thediveo/TW5FontAwesome/README.md

 1. Visit [http://localhost:8080](http://localhost:8080) in your browser ... and you should see the TW5FontAwesome wiki.
 (Eek, IPv4 only at this time...)
 1. Try editing and creating tiddlers.
 Please note that this will immediately synchronize with the repository files on your local drive.
 1. Enjoy!

+This plugin project now includes my //Third Flow// plugin for easy development and release of customization plugins.
+This helper plugin removes itself when the TW5FontAwesome demonstration TiddlyWiki gets generated.

 ## Author